takeo/MooZoom/README.md

 Important note: The close button image is located in the Images directory.
 By default, MooZoom will attempt to find that image at /images/moozoom_close.png.
-If you want the close image located elsewhere, use the "closeImageSrc" option.
+If you want the image located elsewhere, use the "imageRoot" option.

 MooZoom will look through the DOM for &lt;a&gt;&lt;img&gt;&lt;/a&gt; patterns.
 The inner image should be the thumbnail version, and the href for the &lt;a&gt;